"Buy It Often, Use It Liberally, Enjoy It Thoroughly"

 Grandma Jennie’s whose family was from Palermo, Sicily, always called this stew by its Sicilian name, giambotta, and I call it comfort food to the max!
 You might not ever see it on an Italian restaurant menu, although this summer, when I visited Giovanna’s Café a favorite breakfast spot in Ramsey, NJ, giovannascafe.com, I was delighted to see there was a giambotta omelet on the brunch menu, and I’ve also caught sight of the word now and then on some family-run food outlets.

-It’s a word that I’ve always believed loosely translates as “jumble” and when I see the bright and lovely colors of the vegetables in the pot, it colorful vegetables in a stewpotseems a fitting word.
+It’s a word that I’ve always believed loosely translates as “jumble” and when I see the bright and lovely colors of the vegetables in the pot, it seems a fitting word.
 It also seems a good bet that the stew came about as a way to use up an abundance of summer vegetable bounty, as well as a way to feed and comfort a hungry family.
 When I sit down to this meal that only needs a loaf of excellent Italian semolina bread to be complete, I am as warmed by the memory of meals at Grandma’s table, as I am by the richly melded flavors in this humble veggie stew.
 Mangia!

 Giambotta (Sicilian Veggie Stew)